bike9876@エボ猫.コム

 escl device does not work correctly for multiple

-pages fed from the ADF (only the first page is captured).hpaio device does not work at all.Setting the environment variable SANE_DEFAULT_DEVICE
+pages fed from the ADF (only the first page is captured).hpaio device does not work at all.I therefore disable all sane drivers apart from airscan

 (I set this in ~/local/profile.d/210sane, which is read